H\"older regularity and roughness: construction and examples: H older exponent and Schauder coefficients

 Additionally, often time financial data are not observed over uniform time intervals.
 Since the above estimation of the H\"older exponent explicitly uses the Haar basis along the dyadic partitions, the observations need to be along the uniform time window.

-From Theorem \ref{main.thm}, we provide a very similar way of estimating global H\"older regularity but our method does not need any additional approximation for computing the projection $\langle f,\psi_{m,k}\rangle$ of $f$ and it enables us to estimate the H\"older exponent for given data observed over non-uniform time intervals.
+From Theorem \ref{main.thm}, we provide a very similar characterization of global H\"older regularity; whenever one constructs an estimator from our characterization, our estimator does not require any additional approximation for computing the projection $\langle f,\psi_{m,k}\rangle$ of $f$, and it enables us to estimate the H\"older exponent for given data observed over non-uniform time intervals.

-\begin{theorem}[Estimating H\"older regularity] Let us fix a balanced and complete refining (but not necessarily uniform) partition sequence $\pi$ of $[0, 1]$.
+\begin{theorem}[Characterization of H\"older regularity] Let us fix a balanced and complete refining (not necessarily uniform) partition sequence $\pi$ of $[0, T]$.
 If the global H\"older regularity of a continuous function $f$ is $\alpha_0(f)$, then

 where $\theta_{m,k}^{f,\pi}$ is the unique Schauder coefficient of $f$ along $\pi$, given in \eqref{eq.theta.coeff}. \end{theorem}